liuyxpp/liuyxpp.github.io/CV/index.md

 **Lecturer**, 2012 - present
 *Fudan University, Department of Macromolecular Science*

-- Directed self-assembly of block copolymers under *soft* confinements: nanostructures design and the mechansim of defect removal.
+- Directed self-assembly of block copolymers under *soft* confinements: nanostructures design and the mechanism of defect removal.

 - Developing highly efficient numerical algorithms for self-assembly of block copolymers in bulk and under soft confinements.